The Voice of China season 3

 The third season of the Chinese reality talent show The Voice of China premiered on 18 July 2014 on Zhejiang Television.
 Hu Qiaohua returned as host.
 Na Ying and Wang Feng returned as coaches.
 A-mei and Harlem Yu did not return for season three, making room for the return of Yang Kun after a one-season absence, and an addition of a new coach, Chyi Chin.
-On 7 October 2014, Zhang Bichen of Team Na Ying was announced as the winner of the season, making her the first female winner of The Voice of China.
+On 7 October 2014, Zhang Bichen of Team Na Ying was announced as the winner of the season, making her the first female winner of The Voice of China and Coach Na Ying second win as coach.
 Perhat Khaliq of Team Wang Feng, Ryan Yu of Team Yang Kun, and UZ Qin of Team Chyi Chin finished runner-up, third, and fourth places respectively.

 Changes from the previous seasons

 This year's Blind Auditions were filmed outside Shanghai, where the two previous seasons were recorded.
 The number of members on each coach's team was increased to 16 from 14 in previous seasons.
 In addition, the "Steal" option introduced in Season 2 was removed from the Battle Rounds format.

 One major change this year is that the show also allowed entries from street auditions in more than 100 cities in China.
 Several entries from street auditions passed through pre-show eliminations and made their way to the Blind Auditions.